 However, I’m having trouble finding evidence that high taxes and high fuel prices are changing total fuel consumption in Vancouver.
 The B.C. government’s 2011 budget (p 16) projects a slight but continuing rise in fuel tax revenues over the next three years, matching the forecast in the Alberta government’s budget.
 Looking into the recent past, the Sightline Institute in Seattle finds that per capita fuel consumption has been falling very slighly in B.C., but in terms of total consumption, this per capita drop will have been offset by population growth.

 Mr. Jarvis’ comments point in two directions.
-First is the fact that even a very small decrease in fuel tax revenues can cause headaches for public agencies — as it has in the United States.
-Second, the TransLink CEO may be reminding us, in a low-key way, that there is a significant chance of a major run-up in oil prices sometime fairly soon, and this may transform our driving habits along with many other aspects of our lives.
+First is the fact that even a very small decrease in fuel tax revenues can cause headaches for public agencies, given the importance of the tax to their budgets.
+Second, there is a significant chance of a major run-up in oil prices sometime fairly soon, and this may transform our driving habits along with many other aspects of our lives.
 A prominent apostle of this view is the former chief economist for CIBC World Markets, Jeff Rubin, whose predictions make for entertaining reading if nothing else.
 And we may as well be prepared: so let’s support our local farmers, and keep our bicycles tuned up.

 In the meantime, though, I will support Mr. Jarvis and TransLink as they go for the two cents.